What Is Acupuncture?

 What is Qi?

-Once the imbalances of Qi are detected, an acupuncturist will place fine, sterile needles at specific acupoints along meridian pathways.
-This safe and painless insertion of the needles can unblock the obstruction and balance Qi where it has become unbalanced.
-Once this is done, Qi can freely circulate throughout the body, providing adequate nourishment to cells, organs, glands, tissues and muscles.
-This can eliminate pain and restore balance and harmony, as well as the body’s ability to heal itself—ultimately leading to optimal health and well-being.
+The acupuncturist will place fine, sterile needles at specific acupoints along meridian pathways.
+This safe and painless insertion of the needles can unblock the obstruction and redirect and balance the body’s chemicals and hormones.
+Once this is done, Qi, (your body’s chemicals and hormones) can freely circulate throughout the body, providing adequate nourishment to cells, organs, glands, tissues and muscles that need it.
+This can encourage the body’s ability to heal itself.

 How is Qi disrupted?

 An obstruction to the flow of Qi is like a dam.
 When Qi becomes backed up in one part of the body, the flow becomes restricted in other parts.
-This blockage of the flow of Qi can be detrimental to a person’s health, cutting off vital nourishment to the body, organs and glands.
+This blockage of the flow of Qi can be detrimental to a person’s health, cutting off vital chemicals and nourishment to the body’s organs and glands.

 Physical and emotional trauma, stress, lack of exercise, overexertion, seasonal changes, poor diet, accidents, or excessive activity are among the many things that can influence the quality, quantity and balance of Qi.

-Normally, when a blockage or imbalance occurs, the body easily bounces back, returning to a state of health and well-being.
-However, when this disruption is prolonged or excessive, or if the body is in a weakened state, illness, pain, or disease can set in.
+Normally, when a meridian blockage or imbalance occurs, the our bodies can easily bounce back, returning to a good state of health.
+However, when this disruption is prolonged or excessive, or if the body is in a weakened state, these blocked meridians can lead to illness, pain, or disease can set in.

 What will my acupuncturist do?